Aweptimum/DeWallua/README.md

 ```

 ### How it Works
-In case the paper is too technical:
+An overview of the algorithm:

 1) Compute the convex hull of the given points, `P` (or use the verts themselves)
 2) Compute the cutting plane, `a` (take the average of all numbers along an axis)